Outdoor Sculpture; Public Art

 In a grassy area near the Los Indios Port of Entry, her work Portal features an imposing arch structure.
 The sides of the arch are flanked by what appears to be the abstracted halves of a palm tree.
 These elements are anchored to two stepped platforms.
 The entire facade of the sculpture is covered in green, aqua, and deep blue colored ceramic tiles laid over a poured concrete structure.
 Tiles are bonded to the concrete with thin set mortar and they are grouted.
 Corners and edges are finished with glazed bull nose and quarter round tile.

 The outdoor sculpture is in overall good condition.
-It was previously treated by McKay Lodge Conservation Laboratory in 2011, where damaged tiles were replaced, re-grouted, and heavy efflorescence and deposits were removed.
+It was previously treated by McKay Lodge Conservation Laboratory in 2011, where damaged tiles were replaced, re-grouted, and heavy efflorescence and deposits were removed during a thorough ceramic tile conservation project.
 We were happy to observe that approximately six years later, only minor condition issues were present, and that no newly-damaged tiles were apparent during the 2017 condition assessment.

 Mineral deposits are a common outdoor sculpture maintenance issue.
 Mineral deposits can either migrate from the grout or they can be caused by hard water from sprinklers.
 Since Portal previously had a problem with lawn sprinklers leaving water deposits on the sculpture, it was recommended to change this practice in 2011.
 During the recent conservation condition assessment, it was noted that the sprinklers were no longer in use, and they had been turned off for several years.
 As a result, the sculpture was clean and free of any sprinkler hard water deposits.